learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Removed the "Classrooms have been imported" message on the resources page which would appear when any kind of resource was imported.
 - Removed the "Catalog" deadline because it didn't do anything.
 - Fixed erroneous cases where "(not required)" should have been listed next to modules in student and teacher registration but wasn't.
+- Removed all mentions of "Cybersource" in the Credit Card Viewpay Module to reduce confusion.

 Known issues of new features
 ============================